EconomyLens.com

 Related

 The feature will allow users to access “more diverse content sources” and receive links to partner websites to dive deeper into stories, Meta said in a blog post.
-The company stated that the expansion aims to make its AI assistant “more responsive, accurate, and balanced” by incorporating diverse viewpoints, acknowledging that “real-time events can be challenging for current AI systems to keep up with.”
+Meta said the expansion aims to make its AI assistant “more responsive, accurate, and balanced” by incorporating diverse viewpoints, acknowledging that “real-time events can be challenging for current AI systems to keep up with.”
 The initial partnerships span mainstream and conservative-leaning publications, including The Daily Caller and The Washington Examiner.

 OpenAI has deals with News Corp., Le Monde, The Washington Post, and Axel Springer, while The New York Times has partnered with Amazon, and Google has partnered with The Associated Press.
 Europe’s Mistral has partnered with Agence France-Presse.
 At the end of August, the startup Perplexity unveiled a subscription package called Comet Plus, named after its AI-infused internet browser, Comet, which gives access to partnered media content for $5 per month.
 Perplexity has committed to redistributing 80 percent of the revenue generated by Comet Plus to news publishers.